ExpDev-mul/JSON-to-CSV/README.md

 2. **📋 Handling Arrays**: Arrays are stored as JSON-like strings in the CSV, ensuring that they remain compact and readable.
 3. **✅ Primitive Values**: Non-nestable values (e.g., strings, numbers) are directly added to the flattened structure.

+### Design Decisions
+- **Schema Handling**: The tool dynamically generates a schema by analyzing the keys in the JSON data.
+This ensures compatibility with schema-less NoSQL data.
+- **Nested Data**: Nested objects are flattened using a customizable separator to maintain hierarchy in the keys.
+- **Data Types**: The tool assumes consistent data types for each key.
+If inconsistencies are detected, they are logged for review.
+- **Array Fields**: Arrays are converted into JSON-like strings to preserve their structure in a single column.

 ---

 ## ✨ Features